Cheryl Sorenson: Early life

-Sorenson was born to Linda and Charles Sorenson in Portland, Oregon and she was the youngest of two children.
+Sorenson was born to Linda and Charles Sorenson in Portland, Oregon, and she was the youngest of two children.
 She attended Clackamas High School where she competed in varsity basketball, volleyball, and track on the varsity team.
 While at Clackamas, Sorenson would be named to the Street and Smith's Honorable mention All-American basketball team during her junior season and the USA Today Honorable Mention team during her senior season.
 Sorenson would finish with 1,968 points, a 20.0 points per game average, and would leave holding seven school basketball records at Clackamas.

 Sorenson would receive a scholarship to play basketball at the University of Washington, the same university both of her parents had attended.
-Sorenson would be a key figure for the Huskies from 1998-2003.
+Sorenson would be a key figure for the Huskies from 1998 to 2003.
 While a freshman Sorenson would play in 28 games off the bench and averaged 10 minutes a game.
-For the season she would go 12-16 from the foul line with 33 assists and 10 steals.
+For the season she would go 12–16 from the foul line with 33 assists and 10 steals.
 The Huskies would make it to the second round of the WNIT.

 Sorenson's sophomore year would be cut short as she suffered a torn ACL in October practice.
 After surgery in November, Sorenson was granted a medical redshirt.

-Sorenson would return to the team for the 2000-2001 season, her sophomore year.
+Sorenson would return to the team for the 2000–01 season, her sophomore year.
 Sorenson would play in 27 games, averaging 15 minutes a game, a knee injury near the end of the season forced Sorenson to miss four games, but the Huskies would make the NCAA Tournament.